bewuethr/bash-raytracer/README.md

 ### 2016/09/07

-* Checkerboard texture for triangles (square size should be slightly reduced, and colours are currently inverted from original)
+* Checker board texture for triangles (square size should be slightly reduced, and colours are currently inverted from original)
 * Use RGB to terminal colour mapping everywhere
 * Slight adjustment to right end of rectangle in scene